 Freehold buildings 3 - 45 years

 Power generating plant 3 - 40 years

-Plant, machinery and other equipment 3 - 30 years
+Plant, machinery and other equipment 2 - 30 years

-Steel pot relining 4 - 5 years

 Land and assets in the process of completion are not depreciated.
 An item of property, plant and equipment and any significant part initially recognised is derecognised upon disposal (i.e., at the date the recipient obtains control) or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the consolidated statement of profit or loss when the asset is derecognised.